-Protocol A9: Pesticide Mixing/Loading Areas for Closed Loop Chemigation Systies. drench applications) stems Compliance COE The operation: Requirement a) Has a defined space for the mixing/loading of pesticides into the closed loop chemigation system. b) The mixing/loading area has a containment system in place to co ontain volumes of spilled liquids. c) The mixing/loading area does not have any active floor drains (ui nless directed to a dedicated catchment tank). d) The mixing/loading area has mechanical ventilation designed to provide a minimum of two air exchanges per hour when the area a is occupied. - or - the absence of mechanical ventilation, a safe operating procedure is in place requiring vents/windows be oper n during pesticide transfer activities. during pesticide transfer activities.
+Compliance COE eration: Requirement Has a defined space for the mixing/loading of pesticides into the closed loop chemigation system.
+The mixing/loading area has a containment system in place to contain volumes of spilled liquids.
+The mixing/loading area does not have any active floor drains (unless directed to a dedicated catchment tank).
+The mixing/loading area has mechanical ventilation designed to provide a minimum of two air exchanges per hour when the area is occupied. - or - the absence of mechanical ventilation, a safe operating procedure is in place requiring vents/windows be open The mixing/loading area has a containment system in place to contain volumes of spilled liquids.
+The mixing/loading area does not have any active floor drains (unless directed to a dedicated catchment tank).
+The mixing/loading area has mechanical ventilation designed to provide a minimum of two air exchanges per hour when the area is